Leitner

 Is it a supergondola?

-Likely they have another innovation coming that will move the needle further toward a true urban supergondola transportation system.
+It’s likely Leitner have another innovation coming that will move the needle further toward a true urban supergondola transportation system.
 But as it stands currently, the fact that ConnX can’t navigate autonomously and requires a guidance track on a roadway means that it can’t really integrate easily into an urban environment.
 Putting in new dedicated roads is going to require a ton of concrete and space that just isn’t available in a city.
+Also, for a company that does a lot of implementation at ski resorts, it’s hard not to imagine snow and ice rendering ConnX inoperable - knocking out one of their major market segments… feels a little like designing an exhaust port on a Death Star.
+Sorry to point this out because we truly want to rally behind Leitner.

 When will it happen?